 Scott grew up in Middlesboro, Kentucky in the southeastern corner of the state adjacent to Cumberland Gap National Park, surrounded by the hills and mountains of Appalachia.
 He has enjoyed a multifaceted career that began after his high school graduation, when he joined the U. S. Army as an Air Traffic Controller stationed in Hawaii and Alabama.
-Following his military service, he served churches in Louisiana, Texas, Michigan, New Hampshire and Tennessee as a Minister where he helped families and became intimately involved in the joys, struggles and turmoil of aging, end of life care, and estate planning issues.
+Following his military service, he served churches in Louisiana, Texas, Michigan, New Hampshire and Tennessee as a minister where he helped families and became intimately involved in the joys, struggles and turmoil of aging, end of life care, and estate planning issues.
 After his graduation from Salmon P. Chase School of Law at Northern Kentucky University, Scott launched his own law firm for Longevity Planning, Elder Law, Special Needs Planning, Estate Planning, Wills and Trusts, VA Pension and VA Compensation.

 Scott is a VA accredited Attorney and is trained to help claimants understand and pursue the VA benefits available to them.
-Scott is a Member of ElderCounsel and National Academy of Elder Law Attorneys, Inc., the Madison County Estate Planning Advisory Counsel and WealthCounsel.
-He serves on the board of the Council for Elder Maltreatment Prevention, Inc., and has served as Chair and Vice Chair of the Kentucky Bar Association’s Elder Law Division and as Chair for the Small Firm Practice Management Section of the Kentucky Bar Association’s Small Law Firm Division.
+Scott is a Member of ElderCounsel, the National Academy of Elder Law Attorneys, Inc., the Madison County Estate Planning Advisory Counsel and WealthCounsel.
+He serves on the board of the Council for Elder Maltreatment Prevention, Inc., and has served as Chair and Vice Chair of the Kentucky Bar Association’s Elder Law Division and as Chair for the Kentucky Bar Association’s Small Law Firm Division.

 Scott is an avid hiker, traveler, woodworker, musician and leader in his local Bible study church group.
 He and his wife Gina enjoy a large blended family, and his three adult daughters have large families of their own.

 My family has had a cast of characters that were significant, accomplished, talented, adventurous and wealthy (some were infamous too, but that is a different story).
-In the westward expansion of our country, we settled the Oklahoma Territory and the settlement that now is the home of the Dallas-Fort Worth Airport.
-My Great great grandfather was decorated for his service during the Civil War only to have his land grant for his service taken from him by the U.S. Government and flooded to build a lake.
-We have had millionaires die broke and others leave it all behind for a dream.
+In the westward expansion of our country, we settled the Oklahoma Territory and the settlement that is now the home of the Dallas-Fort Worth Airport.
+My great-great grandfather was decorated for his service during the Civil War only to have his land grant for his service taken from him by the U.S. Government and flooded to build a lake.
+We have had millionaires die penniless and others leave it all behind for a dream.